pupilfirst/wd301-scripts/react-hooks/use-effect/async-code-use-effect/README.md

 > Action: switch to browser and open the developer console.
 Add few tasks using the UI.

-Now, let's try adding few tasks.
+Now, let's try adding a few tasks.

 As you can see, the `setTimeout` gets invoked correctly.
 Whenever a new task is added, the previously scheduled `setTimeout` is cleared and is not invoked.
 You can easily verify it by commenting out the `clearTimeout`.